Follow Italianism

 Where will the new restaurants be located?

-The choice of Roma, Milan and Nápoles follows an expansion strategy towards sophisticated and touristically relevant markets.
+The choice of Rome, Milan and Nápoles follows an expansion strategy towards sophisticated and touristically relevant markets.
 The intention to open a unit in the Italian capital had already been anticipated by Salt Bae in June 2023, when he wrote: “Italy, are you ready?
 Let's open a restaurant in Rome”.

 Regarding Milan, rumors about a possible opening emerged a few years ago, citing the Toro Palace, in the region of Saint Babila, as a possible address.
 However, no details were released about the specific locations of the new units.